UUDigitalHumanitieslab/GrETEL-upload/README.md

 ### Requirements

-On top of a default LAMP installation, the following packages are required:
+On top of a default LAMP installation (with PHP 7.\*; PHP 8 is currently not working), the following packages are required:

 * [basex](https://packages.debian.org/stretch/basex): Storing processed treebanks into a XML-database.
 * [php-zip](https://packages.debian.org/stretch/php-zip): Required to process .zip-files.